-To collect and analyze this Twitter thread, we used Communalytic, an online community analyzer for studying anti-social behaviour in online conversations.
-Communalytic can collect data from a variety of sources including Twitter, Reddit, and CrowdTangle (ETA Feb 2021).
+To collect and analyze this Twitter thread, we used Communalytic, a research tool for studying online communities and online discourse.
+Communalytic can collect and analyze public data from various social media platforms including Reddit, Twitter, and Facebook/Instagram (via CrowdTangle).
+It uses advanced text and social network analysis techniques to automatically pinpoint toxic and anti-social interactions, identify influencers, map shared interests and the spread of misinformation, and detect signs of possible coordination among seemingly disparate actors.
 In the instance case, our dataset consists of 298,172 replies to Donald Trump’s tweet announcing his COVID-19 diagnosis, posted on October 2nd between 6:00am and 12:30pm (ET).
 Each tweet in the dataset includes a number of metadata attributes provided by the Twitter API, such as information about who and when it was posted, in what language, and how many other users engaged with it (retweeted or favorited).
 (For information about how to collect Twitter data with Communalytic, see our online tutorial here and for the full list of available metadata elements for a Tweet, see the Twitter API documentation.)

 Toxicity Analysis with Perspective API